 - As your business grows, you may decide to set up an office.
 As discussed earlier, you’ll pay rent, buy furniture and office equipment, and pay other operating expenses.

-How to Calculate Your Own Costs
+How to Calculate Your Own Start Up Costs

 If you have already decided the industry or field of your business, you may have a general idea of the cost of starting a business in that particular sector.
-But in order to calculate the final costs with accuracy, have in mind the following tips.
+But in order to calculate the final start up costs with accuracy, have in mind the following tips.

 1. Break Down the Start Up Costs